okandalan/Music-Streaming-Service-Implementation/README.md

 main_linkedlist.cpp and main_musicstream.cpp are used for testing.

-Details of tasks and classes can be found in .pdf file.
+Details of tasks and classes can be found in information.pdf